MicrosoftDocs/dataexplorer-docs/data-explorer/delete-data.md

 ## Delete individual rows

-Both purge and soft-delete can be used for deleting individuals rows, but they are designed for completely different scenarios.
+Both purge and soft delete can be used for deleting individual rows, but they are designed for completely different scenarios.

 ### Soft delete